ndharasz/onthefly-ios/README.md

 # Install Guide

 ## Pre-requisites
 Installation of the On The Fly mobile application is handled via the Apple App Store, the industry standard for iOS mobile applications.
-In order to download and use the app, users must have an iOS device (e.g. iPhone or iPad) that runs iOS 10.0+.
+In order to download and use the app, users must have an iOS device (iPhone, iPad, or iPod Touch) that runs iOS 10.0+.
 The device must also have 28.6 MB of free space to download and install the application.

 ## Dependent Libraries
 All dependent libraries are included in the app download itself.
 Users do not need to install any additional software to use this application.